128technology/docs/docs/intro_installation_quickstart_mist_aws.md

 #### Private Subnet
 This subnet must provide connectivity to internal workloads within the cloud.

-When selecting a platform for deployment, Juniper recommends the use of an AWS EC2 instance size c5.xlarge, or larger.

 :::important
 Please note that deploying Session Smart Routers without a valid token or certificate is limited to deployments within the cloud.
 If your use case also requires the deployment of an on-premises SSR, please contact your Juniper sales representative.
 :::